Sudan Liberation Movement/Army

 The Sudan Liberation Movement/Army (حركة تحرير السودان Ḥarakat Taḥrīr as-Sūdān; abbreviated SLM, SLA, or SLM/A) is a Sudanese rebel group active in Darfur, Sudan.
 It was founded as the Darfur Liberation Front by members of three indigenous ethnic groups in Darfur: the Fur, the Zaghawa, and the Masalit, among whom were the leaders Abdul Wahid al-Nur of the Fur, Khamis Abakar of the Masalit and Minni Minnawi of the Zaghawa.

 Formation

-General Omar al-Bashir and the National Islamic Front headed by Dr. Hassan al-Turabi overthrew the Sudanese government led by Ahmed al-Mirghani in 1989.
-A large section of the population in Darfur, particularly the non-Arab ethnicities in the region, became increasingly marginalized.
+After a drought in 1984 a small scale conflict called the War of the Tribes sprung up in Darfur.
+The war was marked by increasing ethnic tension, with Arab ethnic groups forming an Arab supremacist league Tajammu al-Arabi.
+When General Omar al-Bashir and the National Islamic Front headed by Dr. Hassan al-Turabi overthrew the Sudanese government led by Ahmed al-Mirghani in 1989, a large section of the population in Darfur, particularly the non-Arab ethnicities in the region, became increasingly marginalized.
 These feelings were solidified in 2000 by the publication of The Black Book, which detailed the structural inequity in the Sudan that denies non-Arabs equal justice and power sharing.
 In 2002 Abdul Wahid al-Nur, a lawyer, Ahmad Abdel Shafi Bassey, an education student, and a third man founded the Darfur Liberation Front, which subsequently evolved into the Sudan Liberation Movement and claimed to represent all of the oppressed in the Sudan.